Anne Bancroft may be best remembered for her turn as the prototypical cougar.

 By: Linnea Crowther

-Born Sept.
-17, 1931, Anne Bancroft had a long, rich career on stage and in film and television.
-She won an Academy Award for her role in The Miracle Worker – but she is best remembered for her turn as the prototypical cougar…
+Anne Bancroft (1931 - 2005) had a long, rich career on stage and in film and television, winning Tony, Emmys, and an Academy Award.
+But she may be best remembered for her turn as the prototypical cougar.

 Bancroft in 1997 (AP Photo / Wyatt Counts)

-Today, on the day she would have turned 81, we say, here's to you, Ms. Bancroft.
+Today, on her birthday, we say, here's to you, Ms. Bancroft.
 We love you more than you will know.